 Also, don't forget to motivate kids to be involved in regular physical activities and exercise, which are very important to bone health.
 Weight-bearing exercises such as jumping rope, running, and walking can also help develop and maintain strong bones.

-Most of all, act as a role model and consume low-fat dairy products and other calcium-rich foods — you could probably use the calcium, too!
+Most of all, be a role model and enjoy low-fat dairy products and other calcium-rich foods — you could probably use the calcium, too!

 |Pocket Doc Mobile App|